 Adjustability and Control

-Some box fans allow you to tilt the unit to adjust where the air is blowing.
+Some best box fans allow you to tilt the unit to adjust where the air is blowing.
 This can be a handy feature for many owners.
 Newer models may come with a remote control.
 A remote can be wonderful, especially if its late at night and you don’t want to get out of bed to change the air flow.

 When compared with other household appliances, box fans are relatively low maintenance.
 The most common issues involved in the upkeep of your fan lies in the prevention of dirt, grime, dust, allergens, and any other debris from building up on the fan’s blades.